Assessment of the variational quantum eigensolver: application to the Heisenberg model: Theory

-where $\bm \theta $ are the variational parameters and $U$ is the ansatz.
+where $\bm \theta $ are the variational parameters, $U$ is the ansatz, and $\ket{\psi_0}$ denotes the initial state.
 In this paper we demonstrate that the following ansatz is sufficient to yield an accurate approximation to the ground state energy.

 where